WVUE-DT: SSA with and eventual outright sale to Raycom

-In October 2013, Retirement Systems of Alabama (RSA) stated in its newsletter, The Advisor, that Raycom Media (a company which RSA invests in), would purchase WVUE for $55.6 million.
-A spokesperson for Tom Benson called The Advisor item "inaccurate" and that the station was not for sale; RSA CEO David Brenner called the report a "mistake."
+In October 2013, Retirement Systems of Alabama (RSA) stated in its newsletter, The Advisor, that Raycom Media (a company which RSA invested in), would purchase WVUE for $55.6 million.
+A spokesperson for Tom Benson called The Advisor item "inaccurate" and that the station was not for sale; RSA CEO David Brenner called the report a "mistake".
 However, on November 20, 2013, Raycom announced that it would begin operating WVUE under a shared services agreement (SSA) to take effect on December 16; under the agreement, Benson remained WVUE's owner and retained the station's license, but most of WVUE's staff became Raycom employees; Louisiana Media president Joe Cook, who relinquished his additional duties as the station's general manager, commented that the deal would allow WVUE to benefit from the regional presence that Raycom provides; the Alabama-based station group has a well-established presence in the Southeastern U.S., including ownership of three other stations in Louisiana (in Baton Rouge, Lake Charles and Shreveport).
 Upon the takeover, former WWL-TV news director Sandy Breland was appointed as WVUE's vice president and general manager, joining other WWL and Belo alumni among its staff.

 The partnership stemmed from a near-acquisition of the station by Raycom, which had been one of several companies to make offers for the station.
 However, Benson was not prepared to sell WVUE completely, leading to the negotiation of the SSA.
 Raycom president Paul McTear also noted that the story in The Advisor was the result of human error, and that there was not a deal to acquire the station.
 Benson had considered expanding his broadcast holdings into other nearby markets, but noticed that Raycom had a presence in all of the markets he considered.

 On February 6, 2017, Louisiana Media Company exercised the option to sell WVUE's license assets to Raycom.
 Two months later on April 4, Raycom formally announced that it would purchase WVUE from the Louisiana Media Company for $51.8 million.
 Benson would continue to retain a stake in WVUE.
 Raycom management and Benson finalized the sale on August 8.
-Benson died several months later, on March 15, 2018; the Benson estate continues to maintain the minority stake in WVUE.
+Benson died several months later, on March 15, 2018; the Benson estate continued to maintain the minority stake in WVUE.